programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ### Workflow
 #### Data acquisition

 In this lesson we acquire catalogue data by downloading files directly.
-Some institutions provide access to catalogue records through APIs (such as OAI-PMH, SRU, or Z39.50), but many also publish their data as downloadable files.
-See the list in the QA Catalogue [documentation](https://pkiraly.github.io/qa-catalogue/where-can-I-get-MARC-records.html) for example.
+Some institutions provide access to catalogue records through APIs (such as OAI-PMH, SRU, or Z39.50), but many also publish their data as downloadable files -- see, for example, the list in the QA Catalogue's [documentation](https://pkiraly.github.io/qa-catalogue/where-can-I-get-MARC-records.html).
 One of them is Yale, which published the catalogue under CC0 license at [https://guides.library.yale.edu/c.php?g=923429](https://guides.library.yale.edu/c.php?g=923429).
 The actual downloadable files can be accessed at [https://metadata.library.yale.edu/MARCXML/](https://metadata.library.yale.edu/MARCXML/).
 This page contains a full catalogue, and increments.
 At time of writing the files belonging to the full catalogue are listed at [https://metadata.library.yale.edu/MARCXML/bib_20250706_full/](https://metadata.library.yale.edu/MARCXML/bib_20250706_full/).

 In the first step we explain how to download a single file.